Stanford-BioE80/Stanford-BioE80.github.io/_docs/syllabus.md

 Victor Tieu; Office Hours Mon 20:00-21:00; [vtieu@stanford.edu](mailto:vtieu@stanford.edu)

 If the schedule does not work well for you, please contact us on Piazza with suggestions on how we can better accommodate your circumstances.
 All times in PST.
+Office hours are held on the same [zoom link](https://stanford.zoom.us/j/861034342?pwd=NkVXNUcwNVBKb1RCWnk3aTVydWJFQT09) as class.

 ### Grading